CCHS track and field has strong showing at Twin Lakes Championship

-The girls 4x800 team of Karlie Souder, Jenna Pittman, Jocelyn Waits and Jessi Swanger won first place, as did the 4X200 team of Elaine Lewis, Jessi Swanger, Sallie Shelton and Jaryn Norton.
+The girls 4x800 team of Karlie Souder, Jenna Pittman, Jocelyn Waits and Mariah Cruz won first place, as did the 4X200 team of Lani Lewis, Jessi Swanger, Sallie Shelton and Jaryn Norton.

 Rounding out the first place finishes for the girls was Cherrie Turner who finished first overall in the shot put while recording another PR (personal record).
 Jasmine Norton not only had a PR of her own in the triple jump, but her distance was good enough to qualify for the section meet on May 14.